Why Birmingham?

 BFI London Film Festival

 Most of the exclusive, early-access movie screenings at BFI London Film Festival take place, as you might expect, in London.
 However, several are also shown in the Midlands Art Centre (which you know I am a fan of).
-Last year, this LFF allowed me to cry my gay little eyes out at All Of Us Strangers long before any of my friends had the opportunity to.
-This year, I went to see Conclave (which you can read about here) and A Real Pain (which I haven’t written about but was also good).
+Last year, the festival allowed me to cry my gay little eyes out at All Of Us Strangers long before any of my friends had the opportunity to do so.
+This year, I went to see Conclave (which you can read about here) and A Real Pain (which I haven’t written about but was also very good).

 S.O.U.L.
 Fest